plonegovbr/collective.opendata/README.rst

 Support
 -------

-If you are having issues, please let us know sending a email to gov@plone.org.br.
+If you are having issues, please let us know, submit a ticket with the report http://github.com/plonegovbr/collective.opendata/issues

 License
 -------